-Everything you need to know about Argos’s Black Friday sale 2022
+Everything you need to know about the Argos Black Friday sale 2022

 The final day of the Black Friday sale is dubbed Cyber Monday.
 This year, it will take place on Monday 28 November.
 Your final chance to bag a bargain in the run-up to Christmas, some of the biggest discounts are observed on Cyber Monday.

-When will Argos’s Black Friday sale start?
+When will the Argos Black Friday sale start?

 Last year, Argos’s Black Friday sale started a week early, on Friday 19 November.
-While we don’t know exactly when the retailer will kick-start its sale for 2022, we can assume it will be ahead of the main event.
+This year, the retailer has already launched several pre-Black Friday deals, with more likely to be added as we get closer to the official sale event.

 What were the best Argos Black Friday deals from last year?